PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   invalid input quantization, absent float metadata, or a public-input bridge.
   Missing required families retain historical pruning without allocating an index, and both production call sites pass the Session `LayoutState`.
+- Quantized Softmax cleanup accepts only an exact linear `DEQUANTIZE -> SOFTMAX -> QUANTIZE` chain.
+Its grid requirements match the canonical quantized Logistic contract: the input uses a positive finite per-tensor INT8/UINT8 grid, while output scale is exactly `1/256` with zero point `-128` or `0`.
+The existing beta tolerance of `1e-6` is preserved, but beta must be finite and parseable.
+Rank must be positive, and an explicit or default axis must normalize to the final dimension because the serialized TFLite builtin has no independent axis field.
+All four tensors must exist, float dtypes must agree, and shape/signature metadata must be identical across the elementwise chain.
+Both float bridges are private, uniquely produced, exclusively consumed, and topologically ordered; the quantized output cannot also be an input.
+Every guard completes before indexed Softmax edge mutation, version selection, and differential wrapper removal.
+  This intentionally fixes former rewrites that accepted near-canonical output scales, missing/invalid input grids, absent float metadata, public- input bridges, malformed options, or non-last axes.
+Missing required families retain historical pruning without index allocation, and both production call sites pass the Session `LayoutState`.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no